 - PCC course registration fees

 - Personal expenses

-All students must submit the $450 deposit when completing the online enrollment form.
+All students must submit the $450 deposit when enrolling online.
 Subsequent payments may be made by check or credit card.
 Checks should be made payable to “AIFS.”
 You may also use American Express, MasterCard or Visa.

 Please note: A $35 returned check fee will be charged on all checks returned by the bank for insufficient funds.